NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 print("The value of {} w/in Node {} is {}".format(readouts[0][0], readouts[0][1], readouts[0][2].numpy()))
 # update synaptic parameters given current model internal state
 delta = model.calc_updates()
-opt.apply_gradients(zip(delta, model.theta)) # apply some TF optimizer/adaptive learning rate here
+opt.apply_gradients(zip(delta, model.theta)) # apply a TF optimizer here
 model.apply_constraints()
 model.clear() # reset the underlying node states back to resting values
 ```

 where we have crafted a trivial example of processing a vector of ones (`x`),
 clamping this value to node `c`'s compartment `z` (note that clamping means we
-fix the node's compartment to a specific value and never let it evolves throughout
+fix the node's compartment to a specific value and never let it evolve throughout
 simulation), and then read out the value of the `phi(v)` compartment of nodes
 `a`, `b`, `c`, and `e`.
 The `readout_vars` argument to `settle()` allows us to
 tell an `NGCGraph` which nodes and which compartments we want to observe after it
 run its simulated settling process over `K=5` steps.
+An `NGCGraph` saves the
-We saved the output of `settle()`
-into the `readouts` variable which is a list of triplets of the form `[(node_name, comp_name, value),...]`
+output of `settle()` into the `readouts` variable which is a list of triplets
-and in the example above we are deciding to print out the first node's value (in its set `phi(z)` compartment).
+of the form `[(node_name, comp_name, value),...]` and, in the example, above we
+are deciding to print out the first node's value (in its set `phi(z)` compartment).
-After ngc-learn executes its settling process, we can then tell it to update
+After the `NGCGraph` executes its settling process, we can then tell it to update
-all learnable synaptic weights (only for those cables that configured to use a
+all learnable synaptic weights (only for those cables that were configured to use a
 Hebbian update with `set_update_rule()`) via the `calc_updates()`, which itself
 returns a list of the synaptic weight adjustments, in the order of the synaptic
 matrices the `NGCGraph` object placed inside of `.theta`.